What Chemicals You Need for a Hot Tub

 Are these chemicals safe, though?

 Of course, since using these chemicals is what will keep the water in your hot tub clean and maintained, it’s not wrong to assume that they are safe- in a sense.
-You’re going to have to use them regardless, but here are a few things to keep in mind to make sure that you stay safe when you need to clean your hot tub using chemicals.
+Of course, you’re going to have to use them regardless, but here are a few things to keep in mind to make sure that you stay safe when you need to clean your hot tub using chemicals.

 - Make sure you read all the labels and follow the instructions carefully.
 Never use any chemical without knowing exactly how you’re supposed to use it.